katemat/Reburgulator/README.md

 🍔 [Create your Burger](https://katemat.github.io/Reburgulator/)

 You can create your own virtual 🍔 Burger, just add toppings from menu items.
-To delete the item just click on that item (inside the burger)
+🚫 To delete the item just click on that item (inside the burger)

 ### Technical Requirements:

+ - React.js
- - React
+ - JSX
- - jsx
+ - CSS

 ![Reburgulator ](/public/screenShot1.png )
 ![Reburgulator ](/public/screenShot2.png )